Manitoba CAEC Test

 • Not currently enrolled in high school

-• Not already hold a high school or equivalent diploma
+• Not already hold a high school diploma or equivalent

 In exceptional cases, home-schooled students aged 17 or 18 may be eligible if they meet additional criteria.
 Contact the Manitoba CAEC Testing Office for details.

-How the Manitoba CAEC Test Works
+How the Manitoba CAEC test works

 The CAEC consists of five independent subtests that assess academic knowledge and critical thinking in the following areas:

-1. Language Arts Reading
+1. Language Reading

-2. Language Arts Writing
+2. Language Writing

 3. Mathematics (Part I and II)